TheLab-ms/website-makers/pages/legal/Bylaws.md

 #### 7.7.3 Meetings

 The Board of Directors shall have an annual meeting, as required by Texas law.
-The annual meeting of the board of directors shall be on the third Tuesday in January.
+The annual meeting of the board of directors shall be on the third Tuesday in January or within ten days of that date at a time and date set by the board of the directors.
 Notice of this annual meeting shall be provided electronically to all directors and members of the organization, at the e-mail address provided to the corporation, at least 5 days in advance.
 Notice shall also be posted at the corporations registered address.
 The Board of Directors may also call special meetings other than the annual meeting, as necessary.
 Notice of any